o2r-project/api/docs/compendium/bindings.md

     "max": 100,
     "init": 50,
     "step": 1,
-    "label": Change the threshold by using the slider.
+    "label": "Change the threshold by using the slider."
     }
 }
 ```